likhithkp/express-posts/README.md

 # Express Post App with User Authentication & Authorization

 This is a simple Express-based app that includes user authentication, authorization, and file upload functionality.
 It uses `bcrypt` for password hashing, `jsonwebtoken (JWT)` for secure token generation, and cookies for storing the JWT.
-Once logged in, users can create, view, edit, and like posts, as well as upload files (e.g., images) for their posts.
+Once logged in, users can create, view, edit, and like posts, as well as upload profile picture.

 ## Features

 - **User Authentication**: Login with a username and password.
 - **User Authorization**: Only logged-in users can access post-related actions (view, create, edit, and like posts).
 - **Post Management**: Users can create new posts, view existing ones, edit posts they created, and like posts.
-- **File Uploads**: Users can upload files (e.g., images) when creating or editing posts using `multer`.
+- **File Uploads**: Users can upload profile picture using `multer`.

 ## Technologies Used